By Jennifer Ebert published

 6. Give your headboard a new look

-You can create a focal point in your bedroom by re-covering your existing headboard with some fabric.
+With a wealth of headboard ideas to choose from, you can create a focal point in your bedroom by re-covering your existing headboard with some fabric.
 Be it a beautiful plain velvet, abstract print or a blousy floral, it’s a weekend job that will transform your bedroom.
 Fabric by Rapture & Wright at The Fabric Collective.

 7. Go floral in a white kitchen